Exploring Melbourne doesn’t have to cost you an arm and a leg. And so here’s our list of the best free things to do in Melbourne.

 Specially curated so there are no more than two exhibitors selling similar items, they showcase a diverse range of Melbourne’s best creators.

 Constructed between 1855 and 1929, Parliament House sits at the intersection of Bourke & Spring St and is Melbourne’s political hub.
 When parliament isn’t sitting, they run 8 free tours of the building per day.
 Each tour is limited to 25 people, and you’ll get to walk through the chambers and learn the history of Melbourne politics.
+After that, perhaps go on the hunt for some great cheap eats.

 Located in the beautiful surrounds of the Kings Domain Gardens, The Sidney Myer Music Bowl is a contemporary amphitheatre that welcomes performances from world class musicians; Kanye, Bon Iver & Flume have all played gigs there.
 Normally tickets will cost anywhere up to $100, and when you’re inside it’s likely that you’ll be sitting pretty far back.